A security group is a collection of assets or grouping objects from your vSphere inventory.

 Security Groups are containers that can contain multiple object types including logical switch, vNIC, IPset, and Virtual Machine (VM).
 Security groups can have dynamic membership criteria based on security tags, VM name or logical switch name.
 For example, all VM's that have the security tag "web" will be automatically added to a specific security group destined for Web servers.
 After creating a security group, a security policy is applied to that group.

-If a VM’s VM-ID is regenerated due to move or copy, the security tags are not propagated to the new VM-ID.
+Important: If a VM’s VM-ID is regenerated due to move or copy, the security tags are not propagated to the new VM-ID.

 Security groups for use with Identity Firewall for RDSH, must use security policies that are marked Enable User Identity at Source when created.
 Security groups for use with Identity Firewall for RDSH can only contain Active Directory (AD) groups, and all nested security groups must also be AD groups.